Magento 2.3 mysqldump done right

 --single-transaction is required when you are running this on a production environment.
 Not using it may lead to database locks and inconsistencies in your dump.

--u username -p: change it to your username. -p will ask you for password in a prompt.
+-u username -p: change it to your username. -p will ask you for a password in a prompt.

-Then in a pipe I run the whole dump through sed to filter out any definer, then gzip the dump in one go to a file with a timestamp (Y-m-d).
+Then in a pipe, I run the whole dump through sed to filter out any definer, then gzip the dump in one go to a file with a timestamp (Y-m-d).
 These pipes are really useful if there’s limited disk space available on the server or I just need to copy-paste a single command that does everything I need.
-When it’s done, I scp the file to the other server or to my local environment and I know it will import easily without problems.
+When it’s done, I scp the file to the other server or to my local environment, and I know it will import easily without problems.

 Updated: